KannonZenetism/zenetism-field-physics/structural-physics/SP11-embodiment-dynamics.md

 From SP04 §8–9, \( \chi = 1 \) is a saddle point — dynamically unstable within motion.
 At the metric terminus, this instability becomes experientially acute:

 > **Proposition (Embodied Instability):**
 > At L₁, the instability of \( \chi = 1 \) manifests as the structural impossibility of sustained neutrality within embodied existence.
-No embodied being maintains perfect equilibrium between centropic and entropic motion indefinitely.
+No embodied being maintains fixed co-expressive equilibrium between centropic and entropic motion indefinitely.
 Stagnation — the cessation of oriented motion — tilts entropic.

 This is the embodied expression of the Orientation Drift Theorem (SP04 §9.4):